 Questions behind great webinars

-If you’re hosting your first webinar, you probably have a LOT of questions.
+If you’re hosting your first webinar and have finally decided on which free webinar to choose, you probably still have a LOT of questions.

 The two I see the most are: